MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     saveObject(accountsList, ACCOUNTS_FILE_NAME);
 }

-// Send an email to recipients with a list of the accounts any
+// Send an email to recipients with a list of the accounts and any
 // disapproved ads.
 The recipient can click the embedded
 // link to access the spreadsheet that contains details about
-// the ads that were disapproved.
+// the disapproved ads.

 function sendSummaryEmail(summaryEmailData) {
     const subject = `${SCRIPT_NAME} Summary Results`;